reyanalam/GPT_from_scratch/README.md

 ### Input-Output Pair

 GPT is an autoregressive model, i.e., output of previous step is used for future prediction.
-The inpput is a 2D tensor that contains number of token IDs and the output is a 2D tensor of same length contating in the token IDs, but with a stride.
-The output is slided ahead of the input token by a number equal to stride length.
+The input is a 2D tensor of size (token IDs, maximum number of tokens) containing batchs of inputs and the output is a 2D tensor of same length contating the token IDs shifted by one.
 This input output pair serves as data for self supervised learning.

 ### Data Loader